-1. it handles the perishability of the pharmaceutical product through the introduction of arc multipliers;

-2. it allows each firm to minimize the discarding cost of waste / perished medicine;

-3. it captures product differentiation under oligopolistic competition through the branding of drugs, which can also include generics as distinct brands.
+- 1. it handles the perishability of the pharmaceutical product through the introduction of arc multipliers; - 2. it allows each firm to minimize the discarding cost of waste / perished medicine; - 3. it captures product differentiation under oligopolistic competition through the branding of drugs, which can also include generics as distinct brands.

-References can be found in the paper, A supply chain generalized network oligopoly model for pharmaceuticals under brand differentiation and perishability, A. H. Masoumi, M. Yu, and A. Nagurney, 2011.
+References can be found in our paper, "A Supply Chain Generalized Network Oligopoly Model for Pharmaceuticals Under Brand Differentiation and Perishability," A. H. Masoumi, M. Yu, and A. Nagurney, Transportation Research E 48 (2012), 762-780.

-The supply chain network model can be applied to similar cases of oligopolistic competition in which a finite number of firms provide perishable products.
+Our proposed supply chain network model can be applied to similar cases of oligopolistic competition in which a finite number of firms provide perishable products.